|

 although unmistakably a stereo receiver it will never be

-to be in impeccable visual taste, with sonic performance to
+appears to be in impeccable visual taste, with sonic

 |